AmadeusITGroup/AgnosUI/docs/01-Headless/00-Introduction.md

 ### actions

-`actions` contain functions designed to be directly plugged into the UI, such as `click` or `hover` in the rating widget, connected to specific HTML element events.
+`actions` contain functions designed to be directly plugged into the UI, such as `click` or `hover` in the rating component, connected to specific HTML element events.

 ### api

-`api` includes functions for programmatically changing the widget's state.
+`api` includes functions for programmatically changing the component's state.
 Unlike the previous section, these functions are not specifically designed to be plugged into the UI.